 Our power plants do more than produce electricity, they also provide hot water for heating and other direct use, for example for greenhouses, aquaculture plants, bathing lagoons and agricultural production.
 New technology makes multifaceted use possible.

-Construction at Kópsvatn, our first pilot power plant, started in the spring of 2018 and had an installed capacity of 600kW.
-Construction was completed during the autumn of the same year and we immediately started selling to the grid.
+Construction at Kópsvatn, our first pilot power plant, started in the spring of 2018 and was completed during the autumn of the same year.
+The installed capacity is 600kW and we immediately started selling to the grid shortly after commissioning.
 The borehole in Kópsvatn extracts geothermal water at 117°C by using an electrical submersible pump.
-Expansion occurred in the spring 2021, doubling the installed capacity to 1,200 kW.
 After having extracted the heat for power production, Kópsvatn supplies 85°C geothermal water to the district heating network in the Flúðir municipality, used in heating of homes, greenhouses, bathing and more.

 Reykholt is our second power plant commissioned in 2021 with an installed capacity of 300 kW.
 The self-flowing borehole in Reykholt extracts geothermal water at 127°C. After having extracted the heat for power production, Reykholt supplies 80°C geothermal water to the a nearby hotel, homes and farms.